Melania Trump ‘Humiliated’ Over Allegations That Donald Fathered Secret Love Child, ‘Hollywood Life’ Reports

 The source said that Donald denies everything, but that Melania doesn’t believe him.

 Still, it comes at a difficult time for the couple.
-Just days before, Trump’s former lawyer Michael Cohen pleaded guilty to charges that he committed campaign finance violations by giving hush money to two women claiming they had affairs with Trump in the months after Melania gave birth to their son.
+Just days before, Trump’s former lawyer, Michael Cohen, pleaded guilty to charges that he committed campaign finance violations by giving hush money to two women claiming they had affairs with Trump in the months after Melania gave birth to their son.

 “Melania finds all of these alleged affairs and pay-offs extremely embarrassing, but more than that, they’re humiliating, and she knows that there’s only more to come in the future,” the source said.
 “Melania’s main priority has always been Barron though.
 She’s always put his well-being ahead of hers.”